-In the Alaskan bear community, there’s no such thing as fat shaming.
-When you’re the fattest bear in town, you not only guarantee a healthy hibernation, but also earn the prestige that comes with winning Fat Bear Week.
-On October 3rd, Katmai National Park and Preserve in King Salmon, Alaska, kicked off its tribute to its heftiest bears with this annual weeklong celebration of ursine girth.
+In the Alaskan bear community, there’s no such thing as fat-shaming.
+When you’re the fattest bear in town, you not only guaranteed a healthy hibernation, but also earn the prestige that comes with winning Fat Bear Week.
+For the sixth year in a row, Katmai National Park and Preserve in King Salmon, Alaska, is kicking off its tribute to its heftiest bears with this annual weeklong celebration of ursine girth.
 Organized in a bracket system, bears commonly seen on the park’s Bear Cam are pitted against each other for public voting, until one bear is deemed the fattest.

 The tradition began back in 2014 when park rangers asked visitors to vote on which bear was the fattest.
 Now, the park has developed a more sophisticated voting system, presenting two bears each day to the public, who can decide which one moves on to the next round.